TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 str_array.first(2)      #=> ["This", "is"]
 ```

-### Adding and removing elements
+### Adding and Removing Elements

-Adding an element to an existing array is as simple at calling `push` or the shovel operator `<<`.
+Adding an element to an existing array is as simple as calling `push` or the shovel operator `<<`.
 Both methods will add elements to the end of an array and return that array, so the methods can be chained.
 The `pop` method will remove an element from the end of an array and return that element, rather than returning the array.
 Therefore, it cannot be chained.

 ```
 num_array = [1, 2]